Usage

 Usage on Windows

 Some JBang commands need to create symbolic links when running on Windows.
-For example, this is required for Managing JDKs or editing the files with the edit command.
+For example, this is required for editing the files with the edit command.

 If you encounter issues on Windows related to the creation of symbolic links follow these instructions: